 All of these things — fewer notifications, a warmer screen tint, and black-and-white imagery — are meant to make it easier to "wind down" and settle before bed.
 Here's how to configure it.

-- From the main Digital Wellbeing page, tap Wind Down.
+- From the main Digital Wellbeing page, tap Bedtime mode.

-Optionally, you can choose to add a Grayscale toggle in your quick settings panel.
-This is a handy feature for those who might need a touch of color during regularly scheduled downtime, but don't want to deal with going all the way into the Digital Wellbeing app.
-Here's where you can find it:
+Optionally, you can choose to add a Bedtime Mode toggle in your quick settings panel.
+This is a handy feature for those who might need to enable Bedtime Mode before the schedule is set to begin.
+An example of this is if you want to take a nap during the day, but don't want to be bothered.

-- Open your quick settings tray by pulling the notifications tray down, and then pulling it down again.
+- Open your quick settings tray by pulling down the notification tray.

 - Tap the pencil icon to edit your quick settings toggles.

-- Find the Grayscale icon in the lower pane.
+- Find the Bedtime mode icon in the lower pane.
 Tap and hold it to drag it into the upper pane.

-Now, all you'll need to do to restore color on your phone is to go into your notifications panel and tap the Grayscale icon.
-Tap it again when you're done to go back to the muted color scheme.
+Now, all you'll need to do to get everything back to normal on your phone is to go into your notifications panel and tap the Bedtime mode icon.

 Using your phone less is one of the strategies around Digital Wellbeing.
 The other is being distracted less when you're using it, or when you've put it down.